Take a Bite Out of Lyme

 Lyme disease takes a huge bite out of people’s lives and families, affecting about 30,000 people in the U.S. each year, according to the CDC.
 We can fight back and help raise awareness and funding for improved Lyme disease treatment.

-To raise ongoing awareness about Lyme disease, the “Take a Bite Out of Lyme Disease” Challenge kicked-off in 2015 and created a fun, easy and impactful platform to spread the word about Lyme Disease.
+To raise awareness about Lyme disease, the “Take a Bite Out of Lyme Disease” Challenge kicked-off in 2015 and is an ongoing fun, easy and impactful platform to spread the word about Lyme Disease.
 Participants show their support of Lyme disease sufferers by:

 - Taking a Bite.
 Create social-media worthy photos and videos by taking a bite out of a sour, juicy lime.
 (The more sour your face, the better.)

 - Sharing a Fact.
 Include one brief fact about Lyme disease, such as those listed below.

 - Passing it On.
 Challenge three other people to take a bite through mentions in the video, tagging them in the photo or challenging them in person.

 - Posting it.
 Post to social media with the hashtag #LymeDiseaseChallenge to generate more conversation about the disease.